OpenNebula/website/content/product/cluster_configuration/san_storage/lvm/lvm.md

 ```

 Note the **o**rigin flag now being set on the base image, as it is now used as `vm-one-228-0`'s
 origin.
-As it's also set to **r**ead-only, the same image can be used as the origin of several
+Given that the base image is also set to **r**ead-only, the same image can be used as the
-disks.
-The disk volume (`vm-one-228-0`) is a thinly provisioned copy-on-write read-write volume that
+origin of several disks.
+The disk volume (`vm-one-228-0`) is a thinly provisioned copy-on-write
-only stores the changed blocks from its origin.
+read-write volume that only stores the changed blocks from its origin.

 When the disk is not needed anymore (e.g., VM terminated or disk detached) the volume is deleted as
 well as its snapshots (if any).